ayhanyalcinsoy/kaptan/help/en/main_help.rst

-Kapudan
+Kaptan
 ------

-**Kapudan** is a wizard that helps user to customize desktop enviroment after installing Chakra.
-While Kapudan is giving some information about Chakra, it also sets basic configures such as internet connection, wallpaper and so on.
+**Kaptan** is a wizard that helps user to customize desktop enviroment after installing Pisi Linux.
+While Kaptan is giving some information about Pisi Linux, it also sets basic configures such as internet connection, wallpaper and so on.

 Mouse